Author Guidelines

 JOURNAL DESCRIPTION

 The CAND Journal (CANDJ) is the official peer reviewed publication of the Canadian Association of Naturopathic Doctors (CAND).
-Published online four times per year, the CANDJ’s mission is to connect the evidence-informed best practices of the naturopathic profession to members, health care practitioners (conventional and integrative), health care stakeholders, government, and the general public.
-The Journal encourages submissions on a wide variety of topics in naturopathic medicine, including whole systems approaches, traditional & complementary medicine (T&CM) and integrative medicine, community and planetary health, and health equity.
+Published online four times per year, the CANDJ’s mission is to connect the evidence-informed practices of the naturopathic profession to members, naturopathic students, health care practitioners, interested parties, collaborators, government and the public.
+The Journal encourages submissions on a wide variety of topics in naturopathic medicine, including whole systems approaches, traditional, complementary and integrative medicine (TCIM), community and planetary health, and health equity.
 Learn More.

 INTRODUCTION